Sometimes when we say “I can’t afford LASIK” or “I’m probably not a good candidate for LASIK,” what we really mean is, “I’m afraid of LASIK.”

 Your nJoy doctor will take steps to help you with your fear.

-Besides talking you through your expectations and concerns, your doctor has a couple additional tools up his sleeve to make the procedure a bit more comfortable and a bit less scary.
+Besides talking you through your expectations and concerns, your eye care specialist has a couple additional tools up their sleeve to make the procedure a bit more comfortable and a bit less scary.

 For example, special numbing eye drops are administered before the procedure begins.
 Patients generally feel some pressure on their eye while it’s being prepped for correction, which usually lasts less than a minute.